bunetj/compress-images/README.md

 commands let you select only those files that are optimal for compression. make backups.

-find heavy images in the system, eg in everything app search `type:image size:>2mb`
+find heavy images in the system, eg in everything app search `image: size:>2mb`

 sizes.md shows optimal sizes